Malorn44/branding/README.md

     - [Body fonts](#body-fonts)
 ## Repo Contents
 This repository contains the YACS logo in the following variations:
-- Wordmark
-- Letterform
 - Lockup
 - Standalone

-- Symbol
-  - Lockup
-  - Standalone
+For our other assets (letterform and wordmark), see the `initial-assets` branch.

 Each logo variant is available in EPS, PNG and SVG in the following colors:
 - Black